StartArticlesGovernment increases taxes and penalizes the poorest with the "tax of...

 Murillo Torelli

-Murillo Torelli is a professor of Accounting at the Center for Social and Applied Sciences (CCSA) of Mackenzie Presbyterian University (UPM)
+Murillo Torelli is a professor of Accounting Sciences at the Center for Social and Applied Sciences (CCSA) at Mackenzie Presbyterian University (UPM).

 RELATED ARTICLES